Ribbit and Rip It

 "Ribbit and Rip It" is the eighth episode of the American television series She-Hulk: Attorney at Law, based on Marvel Comics featuring the character She-Hulk.
 It follows Jennifer Walters / She-Hulk joining Matt Murdock / Daredevil in looking for a fashion designer who was kidnapped by one of Walters' clients.
 The episode is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
 It was written by Cody Ziglar and directed by Kat Coiro.

 Tatiana Maslany stars as Walters, alongside Josh Segarra, Ginger Gonzaga, Jon Bass, Griffin Matthews, Steve Coulter, Mark Linn-Baker, Tess Malis Kincaid, Charlie Cox (Murdock), Renée Elise Goldsberry, and Brandon Stanley.
 Coiro joined the series by September 2020 to direct the majority of the series' episodes.

 "Ribbit and Rip It" was released on Disney+ on October 6, 2022.
+The episode received positive reviews, with critics highlighting Daredevil's appearance, as well as Cox's performance of the character and the chemistry between Maslany and Cox.